Are you tired of pumpkin pie recipes that have a soggy crust and grainy custard? If so, then look no further.

 - Bake your pie shell until the pie dough looks dry and is pale in color about 15 minutes.
 Remove the pie weights and foil and continue to bake until the shell is golden brown, about 4 to 7 minutes.
 Transfer the pie crust to a wire rack and set aside.
 Immediately start on the pumpkin pie filling.
 (You can also start cooking the filling while your crust is baking.)
 Your pie crust must still be warm when the pumpkin filling is added.

-- Adjust the oven rack to the lowest position and place a rimmed baking sheet on the rack.
-Bring oven heat down to 400 degrees.
-In a large bowl, whisk together the cream, milk, eggs and yolks, and vanilla together in a bowl.
-Bring pumpkin, yams, sugar, maple syrup, ginger, salt, cinnamon and nutmeg to a simmer in a large saucepan and cook, stirring and smashing yams against the sides of the saucepan until thick and shiny, about 15 to 20 minutes.
+- Adjust an oven rack to the lowest position and place a rimmed baking sheet on top of the rack.
+Bring oven temperature down to 400 degrees.
+In a large bowl, whisk together the cream, milk, eggs, egg yolks, and vanilla.
+In a large saucepan, bring pumpkin, yams, sugar, maple syrup, ginger, salt, cinnamon and nutmeg to a simmer over medium heat; constantly stirring and mashing the yams until thick and shiny, about 15 to 20 minutes.

-- Remove the saucepan from the heat and whisk in the cream mixture until combined.
-Strain mixture through a fine mesh strainer into a bowl.
-Use the back of a large spoon to push the solids through the strainer.
-Whisk the mixture together, and then pour into the warm prebaked pie crust.
+- Turn off the heat and whisk in the cream mixture until combined.
+Strain mixture through a fine mesh strainer.
+Use the back of a spoon or small rubber spatula to help push solids through the strainer.
+Give the mixture a whisk by hand and pour into the warm prebaked pie crust.

-- Place the pie on the heated baking sheet and bake for 10 minutes.
-Then reduce the oven temperature to 300 degrees and continue to bake until the edges of the pie are set and the center registers 175 degrees, about 20 to 25 minutes.
-Let pie cool on a wire rack at room temperature for about 4 hours.
+- Place pie on the heated baking sheet and bake for 10 minutes.
+Then, reduce the oven temperature to 300 degrees and continue to bake until the edges of the pie are set and the center registers 175 degrees, about 20 to 35 minutes.
+Set pie on a wire rack and let cool to room temperature, about 4 hours before serving.
 Serve with homemade whipped cream and a sprinkle of pumpkin pie spice.

 STORE: Pie can be stored in an airtight container in the refrigerator for 3 days.